wang0665/SmartDB-InfluxDB/InfluxDB.md

 "DeviceID" | This is used to trace/select a specified device based on its unique ID "ChannelId" | This is used to trace/select a specified channnel based on the channel

-**For each Smart DB hardware, there will be 10 channel correspond to 10 physical circuit breaker of the Distribution Box/Board.
+**For each Smart DB hardware, there will be 10 channels correspond to 10 physical circuit breakers of the Distribution Box/Board.
 The information of each individual circuit breaker (In the database we name them as "ChannelID") can be selected and queried.
-The information of each circuir breaker are shown as next part**
+The information of each circuit breaker is listed in the next part.**

+### Fields

+_The "Fields" include the specific data/information that each circuit breaker be recorded.
+The detailed information about Fields, please refer to InfluxDB [manual](https://docs.influxdata.com/influxdb/v1.7/)_

+- [Frequency]
+- [ApparentPower]
+- [RMSCurrent]
+- [RMSVoltage]
+- [ReactivePower]
+- [RealPower]